shipt/py-volley/README.md

 Forked from https://github.com/shipt/ml-bundle-engine.
 Provides an extensible interface to queues with built in support for Kafka and [RSMQ](https://github.com/mlasevich/PyRSMQ) (Redis Simple Message Queue).

+Use Volley if you need to quickly get up and running with a Python streaming application that consumes messages, processes them (and do other things), then publish results to some place.

 # Installation

 1. Acquire creds to pypi.shipt.com #ask-machine-learning or #ask-info-sec